• Skip to primary navigation

 Instructions

-• In a bowl, add heavy whipping cream, condensed milk and using an electric mixer, beat until light and fluffy.
-Add vanilla extract and mix until well combined.
+• In a bowl, add the heavy whipping cream and condensed milk.
+Using an electric mixer, beat until the mixture is light and fluffy.

-• Chill for 2 hours before serving.
+• Chill the dessert in the refrigerator for at least 2 hours before serving.

 Notes